By Brooke Ellis on Dec 7, 2016 9:30:00 AM

 Your clients might be wondering, “what’s in it for me?”
 Well, enrollment in both types of accounts offer certain tax advantages.
 One example is that contributions made into an HSA or FSA by an employer can be excluded from the individual insured’s gross income.
 Withdrawals for qualified medical expenses are generally tax-deductible.

 Eligibility.
-Anyone can open an FSA, while only those individuals with high-deductible health insurance plans are eligible for an HSA, as we mentioned above.
-For 2016, the individual deductible for an HDHP was $1,300 or higher, and $2,600 or higher for a family.
+Anyone can open an FSA, while only individuals with high-deductible health insurance plans are eligible for an HSA, as we mentioned above.
+As of 2025, the individual deductible for an HDHP was a minimum of $1,650 for individuals, and $3,300 for a family.

 When the money must be used.
 An HSA is a savings account.
 An FSA is a spending account.
 This is an important distinction.
 Money in an HSA does not have to be used in the year it's set aside.
 In many cases, an HSA becomes a lifetime medical savings account.
 However, funds contributed to an FSA must generally be used the same year it is set aside, with up to a two-and-a-half-month grace period allowed in certain circumstances.